History of general-purpose CPUs: Multi-core

 Multi-core CPUs are typically multiple CPU cores on the same die, connected to each other via a shared L2 or L3 cache, an on-die bus, or an on-die crossbar switch.
 All the CPU cores on the die share interconnect components with which to interface to other processors and the rest of the system.
 These components may include a front-side bus interface, a memory controller to interface with dynamic random access memory (DRAM), a cache coherent link to other processors, and a non-coherent link to the southbridge and I/O devices.
 The terms multi-core and microprocessor unit (MPU) have come into general use for one die having multiple CPU cores.

+The development of multi-core CPUs was largely driven by the physical and thermal limitations of increasing clock speeds.
+By distributing computational tasks across several cores, systems can achieve higher performance without proportionally increasing power consumption and heat generation.
+This parallel processing capability allows modern operating systems to schedule multiple threads concurrently, leading to improved responsiveness and throughput, especially in multi-threaded applications.

+Many modern multi-core processors also incorporate simultaneous multithreading (SMT), a technology that allows each physical core to execute multiple threads concurrently.
+SMT enhances overall efficiency by making better use of the core’s resources during periods of low utilization, thus further optimizing performance without a significant increase in power draw.

+In addition to the shared cache and interconnect components mentioned earlier, advanced interconnect technologies have played a crucial role in boosting multi-core performance.
+Interfaces such as Intel's QuickPath Interconnect (QPI) and AMD's Infinity Fabric have been developed to provide high-bandwidth, low-latency communication channels between cores, memory, and other system components.
+These innovations reduce data transfer bottlenecks and contribute to a more cohesive and efficient processing environment.

+Moreover, the rise of heterogeneous computing has seen the integration of dedicated accelerators, such as GPUs and specialized co-processors, alongside multi-core CPUs.
+These systems offload specific tasks—like graphics rendering or machine learning computations—from the main CPU cores, allowing for a more balanced and efficient utilization of the overall system resources.
+This evolution in processor design continues to influence software development, where parallel and concurrent programming models are increasingly adopted to harness the full potential of multi-core architectures.

 Intelligent RAM

 One way to work around the Von Neumann bottleneck is to mix a processor and DRAM all on one chip.